Epizootic Hemorrhagic Disease

 EHD causes dehydration and a high body temperature, causing deer to seek water prior to death.
 Other clinical and behavior symptoms may include respiratory distress; swelling of head, neck, and tongue; lesions on tongue and roof of mouth; indifference to humans; and in later stages, hemorrhaging from body orifices.

 EHD is not a danger to humans.
 However, hunters should not shoot or consume a deer if it appears sick.
-Hunters should report any dead deer observations to the Game and Fish Department at firstname.lastname@example.org, or (701) 328-6351.
+Hunters should report any dead deer observations to the Game and Fish Department online, or by phone 701-328-6351.

 What animals are commonly infected by EHD?
 White-tailed Deer